markusmoenig/Eldiron/docs/docs/configuration/game.md

 - **`start_screen`**
   The **name of the screen** to load on startup.
-  If empty, Eldiron will display a black screen.
+  If empty, Eldiron displays `start_region` in an implicit full-viewport game view.

 - **`terminal_mode`**
   Selects how `eldiron-client-terminal` plays the project by default.